 - Heading the ball: Deliberate heading of the ball is banned for all players in this division in both practices and games.
 In a match, an indirect free kick will be awarded to the opposing team if a player deliberately touches the ball with his/her head during a game.
 The indirect free kick is to be taken from the place where the player touched the ball with his/her head.

-- Punting: ***The goalkeeper can punt the ball*** This is a change from last season.
+- Punting: ***The goalkeeper may punt the ball*** This is a change (new for 2018 per National AYSO) from last season.

 - Goal kicks are taken from the goal area.
 The ball is not in play and cannot be touched or played by either team until it goes beyond the penalty area (the big box).
 Standard rules apply.

 - Throw-Ins: Second chances are not given for improper throw-ins for 12U players.
 An improper throw-in results in a throw-in for the opposing team.
 The referee must judge if indeed the throw-in violated the spirit of the Throw-in Law or if the violation was trifling and not worthy of stopping play.
 Keep the game moving and minimize unnecessary interruptions.